ariesbabu/ocp-gitp/docs/toolsvms/linux_tools_vm.md

     You can watch the console of the VM from Prism Central to make sure all the clouinit script has finished running.
     :::

-13. Login to the VM via SSH or Console session, using the following command:
+15. Login to the VM via SSH or Console session, using the following command:

     ```bash
-    ssh -i <your_private_key> -l nutanix <IP of LinuxToolsVM>
+    ssh -i <your_private_key> -l ubuntu <IP of LinuxToolsVM>
     ```
     ```bash title="Example command"
-    ssh -i id_rsa -l nutanix 10.54.63.96
+    ssh -i id_rsa -l ubuntu 10.54.63.96
     ```